Classification and Properties of Symmetry Enriched Topological Phases: A Chern-Simons approach with applications to Z2 spin liquids: Concluding remarks

 \section{Concluding remarks}

 In summary, we have presented a general framework to study 2+1-D symmetry enriched topological phases with Abelian topological order, using the Chern-Simons approach.
-It allows us to implement generic on-site unitary (or anti-unitary) symmetry in an Abelian topologically ordered phase in 2+1-D, to differentiate whether two states belong to the same SET phase or not, and to gauge a generic unitary symmetry and extract the resultant topological order.
-Based on this general formulation, we classify all different SET phases in a series of examples, including $Z_2$ spin liquids with time reversal symmetry (TABLE \ref{tab:Z2SL:time reversal}), $Z_2$ spin liquids with unitary Ising symmetry (TABLE \ref{tab:Z2SL:z2:conventional} and \ref{tab:Z2SL:z2:unconventional}), double semion theory with unitary Ising symmetry (TABLE \ref{tab:double semion:z2:conventional}), bosonic Laughlin states with unitary Ising symmetry (TABLE \ref{tab:laughlin1/2k:z2}) and others.
+It allows us to implement generic on-site unitary (or anti-unitary) symmetry in an Abelian topologically ordered phase in 2+1-D, to differentiate whether two states belong to the same SET phase or not, and to gauge a unitary (discrete) Abelian symmetry and extract the resultant topological order.
+Symmetry protected edge states are also easily captured in this framework.
+Based on this general formulation, we classify all different SET phases in a series of examples, including $Z_2$ spin liquids with time reversal symmetry (TABLE \ref{tab:Z2SL:time reversal}), $Z_2$ spin liquids with unitary Ising symmetry (TABLE \ref{tab:Z2SL:z2:conventional} and \ref{tab:Z2SL:z2:unconventional}), double semion theory with unitary Ising symmetry (TABLE \ref{tab:double semion:z2:conventional}), bosonic Laughlin states with unitary Ising symmetry (TABLE \ref{tab:laughlin1/2k:z2} and \ref{tab:laughlin1/2k:z2:k=even}) and others.
 We also show that (odd-denominator) fermionic Laughlin states with only conserved fermion number parity ($Z_2^f$ symmetry) is \emph{unique}.
 Consequences of gauging symmetries and measurable effects, such as gapless edge states, are also discussed for these SET phases.

 A number of directions remain.
 Can the approach applied be extended to spatial symmetries?
 Can we extend this framework to symmetry enriched non-Abelian topological orders in 2+1-D and SET phases in 3+1-D?
-While SPT phases form an Abelian group, it is presently unclear if the set of SET states have additional structure.We leave these questions to future work.
+While SPT phases form an Abelian group, it is presently unclear if the set of SET phases have additional structure.
+We leave these questions to future work.

 \acknowledgements